WektorZabrze/DjangoManagementSite/README.md

 ## Description
-**Django management site** is a simple Django website for mangaing a company.
+**Django management site** is a simple Django website for managing a company.
 It consists features such as:
 * recruitment system
 * hierarchy system
 * task giving system